Cheesecake Factory Bakery Oreo Cheesecake

 8. Pour the batter into the springform pan and place coarsely chopped Oreo cookies on top.

-10. The Cheesecake will be done when it jiggles slightly in the middle when the pan is gently shaken.
+10. The cheesecake will be done when it jiggles slightly in the middle when the pan is gently shaken.
 If the cheesecake is very jiggly, then cook for an additional 15 minutes.

 11. Turn the oven off, prop the oven door open, and let the cheesecake stay in the oven for one hour.

-12. Remove cheesecake from the oven, cool to room temperature, then place it in the refrigerator for 24 hours.
+13. Place it in the refrigerator for 24 hours.

-• Here are my tips for making a great cheesecake.
+Here are my tips for making a great cheesecake:

 • All ingredients need to be at room temperature before you begin.
 And keep the mixer on a low setting during the mixing and beating process.